LatestJ/LatestJ/README.md

 LatestJ/LatestJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+create a structure of thesis writing on the topic of the impact of green human resource management practices on employee engagement in Indian IT sector 2014 - 2024